sui-foundation/sui-move-intro-course/unit-three/lessons/6_clock_and_locked_coin.md

 the [`timestamp_ms`](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/clock.md#function-timestamp_ms) function returns the current system timestamp, as a running total of milliseconds since an arbitrary point in the past.

-The [`clock`](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/clock.md#0x2_clock_Clock) object has a unique identifier, `0x6`, that needs to be passed into function calls using it as one of the inputs.
+The [`clock`](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/clock.md#0x2_clock_Clock) object has a special reserved identifier, `0x6`, that needs to be passed into function calls using it as one of the inputs.

 ## Locked Coin